ResidentMario/subway-explorer-api/README.md

 To shut the API down, enter `Ctrl+C` into the terminal console you launched it in.

-## Build
+## Rolling your own

-The `Quickstart` example uses a simple example database that was prepared in advance.
-To use this API properly, you will need to generate a proper database yourself.
+The `Installation` example uses a simple example database that was prepared in advance.
+To use this API properly, you will need to generate a proper database yourself (undocumented: and also change the hard-coded time lookups in the code).

 Before you start, make sure you have [Python](https://www.python.org/) installed on your machine.
 Then use `pip` to install the following required packages:

 ```sh